accordproject/markdown-editor/README.md

 </p>

-This repo contains two React-based editors:
+This repository contains two React-based editors:
 1. A WYSIWYG  [Slate][slate]-based editor that edits rich text and calls an `onChange` callback with the modified Slate DOM.
 2. A TextArea-based markdown editor that edits markdown text and calls an `onChange`